 Customize your trip to your passions, focusing on Lomé's aspects that interest you most.

-Lomé: Spend time at the Fetish Marketplace with a knowledgeable guide to gain insights into Vodou beliefs and customs.
+Lomé: Spend time at the Fetish Marketplace with a knowledgeable guide to gain insights into Vodou beliefs and practices.
 Visit the Lomé Cathedral plus Majestic Mosquée to comprehend the religious diversity.
 Wellness: Seek out spa amenities at upscale hotels for relaxation.
 Though it isn't a "wellness retreat" destination, finding moments of tranquility is possible.

 Lomé accommodates all budgets.
 These plans assist in managing costs while savoring your trip.